keithscubemate/ajone239.github.io/_posts/2025-06-28-ai-and-washing-machines.md

 **WRONG**.
 This is an extremely harmful misconception of modern output measured schooling.
 The purpose of an assignment isn't for you to make the work.
-No one will ever read your paper on _The Great Gatsby_--that's not the point.
+No one will ever read your paper on _The Great Gatsby_ -- that's not the point.
 The purpose of an assignment is for you to learn: learn the material, learn how to form an argument, learn how to pull apart a book or an idea.
 In automating the thinking out of the task you have starved yourself of the entire reason you were given it.

 Second, there has been a good thing about the arrival of AI, the harbinger of death for original thought.
-We all have had to think hard about what it means for a piece of media to be good.
-More importantly, we have had to think about what it means to contribute to something.
-Why are we here?
+We have had to think about what it means to contribute to something -- why are we here?
 If AI can write a book or a web app or an image of a goose on a bike, what is left for little ole humans to do?
 You can go back and check, but I don't think a single housewife has ever been cited missing the use of a washboard (or rocks in the river).
 But when I'm prompting AI to learn about a new technology and it dumps out an example app better than I could have, I feel a little sad about it.